 Cooking the Turkey Safely

 Next, let’s talk final internal temperature.
 165 is it.
 That will kill the bad bacteria.
-Now you will read lots about dark meat needing 180 degrees.
-True for taste, but not for safety.
+Now you will read a lot about dark meat needing 180 degrees.
+True for taste and texture, but not for safety.

 You must get a meat thermometer to be safe.
 This is not optional; it is required.
 See my Shop if you need recommendations or the $10 electronic type from your local Home Depot type store will work.